Chat Operator

 Section titled “Outputs”- Conversation DAT: A table DAT named

-that stores the current state of the conversation, including roles, messages, IDs, and timestamps.
+conversation_datthat stores the current state of the conversation, including roles, messages, IDs, and timestamps.

 Parameters